GhostPack/SharpDPAPI/README.md

 ### credentials

-The **credentials** command will search for Credential files and decrypt them with either a supplied DPAPI domain backup key (`/pvk:BASE64...` or `/pvk:key.pvk`) or a {GUID}:SHA1 DPAPI lookup table.
+The **credentials** command will search for Credential files and either a) decrypt them with any "{GUID}:SHA1" masterkeys passed, or b) use a supplied DPAPI domain backup key (`/pvk:BASE64...` or `/pvk:key.pvk`) to first decrypt any user masterkeys (a la **masterkeys**), which are then used as a lookup deryption table.
 DPAPI GUID mappings can be recovered with Mimikatz' `sekurlsa::dpapi` command.

 A specific credential file (or folder of credentials) can be specified with `/target:FILE` or `/target:C:\Folder\`.
 If a file is specified, {GUID}:SHA1 values are required, and if a folder is specified either a) {GUID}:SHA1 values must be supplied or b) the folder must contain DPAPI masterkeys and a /pvk domain backup key must be supplied.

 If run from an elevated context, Credential files for ALL users will be triaged, otherwise only Credential files for the current user will be processed.

-Using domain DPAPI GUID mappings:
+Using domain {GUID}:SHA1 masterkey mappings:

     C:\Temp>SharpDPAPI.exe credentials {44ca9f3a-9097-455e-94d0-d91de951c097}:9b049ce6918ab89937687...(snip)... {feef7b25-51d6-4e14-a52f-eb2a387cd0f3}:f9bc09dad3bc2cd00efd903...(snip)...